 Supplemental Documents.
 Students will have the opportunity to include supplemental documents within their applications to each site.
 Some sites may request specific forms of supplemental documentation so students are encouraged to read the specific application materials required for each site and track.
 Supplemental document examples may include unofficial transcripts, a dissertation purpose statement or abstract, certifications or awards, or a sample psychological report.

 Students will upload application materials into InternFit and will submit applications directly to sites using InternFit.

-To participate in the match, students need to submit their applications for internship placements by the February 12th, 2021 at 11:59pm deadline.
+To participate in the match, students need to submit their applications for internship placements by February 21, 2022 at 11:59pm deadline.

 Following the submission of applications to selected internship programs, students will receive interview offers from placements that show interest in their application.

 Internships must consider any application received by the application deadline.
 Internships then decide for themselves which applicants to interview and later to rank.

 Students should wait for internships to initiate contact with them.
 Internships have many applications and limited time to interview and evaluate applicants.